Peter Abelard

-Peter Abelard (Note: /ˈæbəlɑrd/; Pierre Abélard /fr/; Petrus Abaelardus or Abailardus) (12 February 1079 – 21 April 1142) was a medieval French scholastic philosopher, leading logician, theologian, teacher, musician, composer, and poet.
+Peter Abelard (Note: /ˈæbəlɑrd/; Pierre Abélard /fr/; Petrus Abaelardus or Abailardus) (12 February 1079 – 21 April 1142) was a French philosopher, logician, theologian, composer, and poet, regarded as one of the most brilliant and controversial theologians of his time.
+Born at Pallet, near Nantes, he became a popular lecturer in Paris, but his academic career was cut short after his love affair with his student and eventual wife, Héloïse d'Argenteuil.
+Their relationship and philosophical exchange later became the aspect of his life for which he is best known in history and popular culture.

-In philosophy he is celebrated for his logical solution to the problem of universals via nominalism and conceptualism and his pioneering of intent in ethics.
-Often referred to as the "Descartes of the twelfth century", he is considered a forerunner of Rousseau, Kant, and Spinoza.
-He is sometimes credited as a chief forerunner of modern empiricism.
+In philosophy, Abelard challenged the prevailing philosophical orthodoxy and is celebrated for his logical treatment of the problem of universals through nominalism and conceptualism, thereby helping to prepare the way for nominalism, as well as for pioneering the role of intent in ethics.
+He has often been called the "Descartes of the twelfth century" and has been considered a forerunner of Rousseau, Kant, and Spinoza.
+He is also sometimes credited as a major forerunner of modern empiricism.

-In Catholic theology, he is best known for his development of the concept of limbo, and his introduction of the moral influence theory of atonement.
-He is considered (alongside Augustine) to be the most significant forerunner of the modern self-reflective autobiographer.
-He paved the way and set the tone for later epistolary novels and celebrity tell-alls with his publicly distributed letter, The History of My Calamities, and public correspondence.

-In history and popular culture he is best known for his passionate, tragic love affair and intense philosophical exchange with his brilliant student and eventual wife, Héloïse d'Argenteuil.